ckuelker/pankyll-documentation/en_US/Documentation/Features/keywords.md

 ## User Keywords

-(B) In addition to the above meaning of **keyword feature** the site author can create sets of additional keyword classes for different kind of keyword.
+And (B), in addition to the above meaning of **keyword feature** the site author can create sets of additional keyword classes for different kind of keyword.
 This kind of keywords should **not** be called `keyword` or `keywords`.
 Let's have an example to clarify this.
 Assuming the site should provide keywords by the author of a page, the site administrator could call them `tags` and add two configuration sections, one is called `keywords:` (a reserved word for this purpose) and the other one is called `tags:` to `cfg.yaml` like this.

 ```yaml
 keywords: